Last of the Steam-Powered Trains: Music and lyrics

 Commentators variously describe "Last of the Steam-Powered Trains" as a blues, R&B or rock number.
-Davies based the song's distinctive guitar riff on that of "Smokestack Lightning", a 1956 blues song by Howlin' Wolf.
-In the early 1960s, "Smokestack Lightning" was commonly covered by British rhythm and blues groups, like the High Numbers (later the Who), the Yardbirds and Manfred Mann.
-The Kinks regularly included the song in their early live set lists but stopped playing it in the mid-1960s as the popularity of R&B began to diminish in the UK.
+Davies based the song's distinctive guitar-riff on that of "Smokestack Lightning", a 1956 blues song by Howlin' Wolf.
+In the early 1960s, "Smokestack Lightning" was commonly covered by British rhythm-and-blues groups, like the High Numbers (later the Who), the Yardbirds and Manfred Mann.
+Davies thought the song "one of the greatest records of its type", and the Kinks regularly included it in their early live set lists before dropping it in the mid-1960s as the popularity of R&B began to diminish in the UK.

-"Smokestack Lightning" features no chord changes but instead uses a single implied tonic, while Davies uses a progression.
-Musicologist Matthew Gelbart describes "Last of the Steam-Powered Trains" as having a twenty-four-bar structure that is "proportionally correct" in comparison to a standard twelve-bar blues.
+"Smokestack Lightning" features no chord changes and instead uses a single implied tonic, but "Last of the Steam-Powered Trains" uses a progression.
+The musicologist Matthew Gelbart describes "Trains" as having a twenty-four-bar structure that is "proportionally correct" in comparison to a standard twelve-bar blues.
 Davies uses different chords at points, including replacing the usual final V–IV–I with ♭III–IV.
-Band biographer Johnny Rogan describes the song as an "onomatopoeic exercise"; both harmonica and guitar play together to imitate the sound of a rolling train.
+The band biographer Johnny Rogan describes the song as an "onomatopoeic exercise", since both harmonica and guitar play together to imitate the sound of a rolling train.
 The song speeds up as it proceeds, and near its end the band double their tempo for two bars.

 The composition of "Last of the Steam-Powered Trains" coincided with a years-long reduction in the British railway network and the replacement of steam trains by diesel engines, a change which went into effect two months before the song's recording.
 Its lyrics describe a steam train that has outlived its usefulness and has since moved to a museum.
 Davies sings in the first person from the perspective of the train that he is the last renegade, while all of his friends are now grey-haired and middle class.
 He sarcastically sings that living in a museum means he is "okay", adding that "all this peaceful living is driving me insane".